Introducing Zoo Academy

 The first step for each student is to create a personalized avatar to represent their character in the game.
 This avatar gives the students a sense of agency and encourages them to make choices in the game that are similar to how they behave in the real world.

-In each scene, students decide how to communicate and interact with the other characters.
-Each of the dialog choices is read aloud, and students make decisions about what to say and also the tone of voice to use.
-Your students will help animals like Owlivia the owl learn to respect others’ personal space and not call out in class, and Tango the gorilla, who needs some pointers on making new friends.
+Throughout the game, students will help animals like Owlivia the owl learn to respect others’ personal space and not call out in class, and Tango the gorilla, who needs some pointers on making new friends.
 While teaching the animals, students will learn and practice these skills themselves.

 In each of the first six scenes, the focus is on a single social emotional skill, and after completing this section of Zoo Academy, you will have access to an assessment report.
 And as student navigates the remainder of the game, they will work on progressively more diffcult social emotional skill challenges.

 Zoo Academy contains a total of 18 scenes, and this represents about 5 hours of game play for students; however students are expected to replay scenes that they stuggle with until they achieve mastery.

 Educators: It’s Quick and Easy to Get Started!

 You can use Zoo Academy and our other online SEL programs with an unlimited number of students for free for 30 days by requesting an educator account below!